Skip to main content

 If you’ve been on one of our cycling trips in the last 5 years, there’s a good chance you’ve met Frederick Ballo.
 Frederick’s first impression on Climate Ride was a lasting one after he rolled up to our premiere Green Fondo event just in time to join the Grande Route — a 100-mile butt-kicker around the Petaluma area of California.
 It was only after he’d finished the ride that we found out he had ridden all the way from Fremont just to get to the ride start.
 He of course put an exclamation point on the weekend by biking another 100 miles home, and we’ve been fortunate to keep riding with him ever since — from California to Utah all the way to the East Coast, and several places between!
 He’s participated in 21 Climate Ride events including Climate Rise and several Independent Challenges.

-This May, he’s embarking on a new epic trip – crossing the country by bike with a goal of raising $2,024.
-We thought this would be a great moment to ask Frederick about what inspired this trip and his wider bike and climate advocacy.
+In May 2024, he embarked on a new epic trip – crossing the country by bike with a goal of raising $2,024.
+He beat that goal and wound up raising over $6,000!
+We touched base with Frederick at the start of his ride to ask him about what inspired this trip and his wider bike and climate advocacy.

 Climate Ride (CR): Can you share with us how you first got into cycling and what made you fall in love with it?